peculaze/reproducible-research_homework/README.md

 ### 4.3) Brownian Motion

-Brownian motion is very similar to random walk, but requires changing total distance per step to also be normally distributed.
-The distance per step should also be small, since true Brownian motion is a continuous process approximated by a discsrete random walk.
+Brownian motion is functionally similar to random walk, but true Brownian motion is a continuous movement modelled by a normal distribution for distance in x and y.
+Thus, the distance per step was modified to also be normally distributed.

 ## Instructions